Geoxin/Comment_on_YSR21-SRL_by_Zhang-and-Wen/README.md

 ### References:
 - Yang, Y., X. Song, and A. T. Ringler (2021).
 An Evaluation of the Timing Accuracy of Global and Regional Seismic Stations and Networks, Seismol.
 Res.
 Lett., 93, no. 1, 161-172, doi: [10.1785/0220210232](https://doi.org/10.1785/0220210232).
 - Yang, Y., X. Song, and A. T. Ringler (2023).
 Erratum to An Evaluation of the Timing Accuracy of Global and Regional Seismic Stations and Networks, Seismol.
 Res.
 Lett.,95 , no. 1, 556, doi: [10.1785/0220230360](https://doi.org/10.1785/0220230360).
 - Zhang, X. and L. Wen (2024).
 Comment on “An Evaluation of the Timing Accuracy of Global and Regional Seismic Stations and Networks” by Yang et al. (2021), Seismol.
 Res.
-Lett. (accepted).
+Lett. (accepted pending further revision after the commented authors' reply).